Core i5-13400F vs Xeon D-2799

 So, is Core i5-13400F better than Xeon D-2799?

-Not in a simple one-size-fits-all way.
-Xeon D-2799 makes more sense for workstation-style multi-core throughput, while Core i5-13400F is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon D-2799 makes more sense for workstation-style multi-core throughput, while Core i5-13400F is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon D-2799 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon D-2799 is the stronger fit.
 You are getting 23.4% better Cinebench R23 multi-core, backed by 20 cores and 40 threads.
-It also carries the larger cache pool with 50% larger total L3 cache (30 MB vs 20 MB).
+It also has the larger cache pool with 50% larger total L3 cache (30 MB vs 20 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-13400F is the smarter buy today.
-Core i5-13400F is at an unclear MSRP at $196 MSRP versus unclear MSRP, and it gives you a 11.3% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Xeon D-2799 is still stronger for heavier multi-core work with 23.4% better Cinebench R23 multi-core.
-It is also 100.0% better value on MSRP (127.7 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i5-13400F is the better buy right now.
+Core i5-13400F comes in at an unclear MSRP at $196 MSRP versus unclear MSRP, and it still gives you a 11.3% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Xeon D-2799 is still stronger for heavier multi-core work with 23.4% better Cinebench R23 multi-core.
+It is also 100.0% better value on MSRP (127.7 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?